Coronavirus outbreak: Quarantine lifted for nearly 200 evacuees at Riverside military base

-Quarantine orders were lifted Tuesday morning for the 195 people held at March Air Reserve Base.
+Quarantine orders were lifted after 9:30 a.m. for the 195 people held at March Air Reserve Base.

 None tested positive for the novel coronavirus, which has claimed more than 1,000 lives overseas.
 The large group, many who work for the U.S. Department of State, also underwent a final examination before they were cleared to leave.